About ESWI2025

 Marco GOEIJENBIERESWI Board Member, Spaarne Gasthuis, Netherlands

-2. The Impact of Glycemic Variability on Influenza Outcomes in Intensive Care Patients
+2. 1.
+When Glucose Swings Matter: Glycemic Variability and Influenza Outcomes in Critically Ill Patients

 Ramon FLUITSpaarne Ziekenhuis: Spaarne Gasthuis, Netherlands